-The consolidated financial statements of Hal Mann Vella Group plc and its subsidiaries ("the Group") for the year ended 31 December 2019 were authorized for issue in accordance with a resolution of the Directors on 28 April 2020.
+The consolidated financial statements of Hal Mann Vella Group P.L.C. and its subsidiaries ("the Group") for the year ended 31 December 2020 were authorized for issue in accordance with a resolution of the Directors on 27 April 2021.

 Hal Mann Vella Group P.L.C. ("the Company") is a public limited liability company incorporated in Malta, under the Companies Act, Cap.
 386 of the Laws of Malta.
+The Company is principally a finance and investment company in connection with the ownership, development, operation and financing of the business activities of Hal Mann Vella Group of companies.
+Its registered office is at The Factory, Mosta Road, Lija, Malta.